Recs1088/Recs1088/README.md

 - 👋 Hi, I’m @Recs1088
-- and i fell like i am starting again, so lets do this!
+- and i fell like i am starting my profesional live again, so lets do this!
 - 👀 I’m interested in tech, product development and data science.
 - I like building stuff and i am normally amaze by any development
 - that help or impact in changing the world.